Ola Svensson: Record companies

-During 2011 his company signed several international deals, amongst them, Europe, the US and UK.
+During 2011, his company signed several international deals, amongst them, Europe, the US and UK.
 He is currently releasing music in mainland Europe with Sony Music.
 The newly established company said that after five years on a major, Ola [had] decided to start his own record company, Oliniho Records.
 Ola was quoted saying: "Why not try to do this myself.
 With the freedom I have today I think it's easier to follow my own direction and I can develop both my artistry and my songwriting in a more natural way."

 In February 2016, Ola joined label Warner/Chappell and will release forthcoming albums through this label.
-Oliniho Records still exists, however will not be used to release any more music, or sign any acts.

 International success

 Ola's first UK single, "All Over the World", received much attention, becoming the most played video on 4 Music and The Box and being championed by Scott Mills on BBC Radio One on his show Ready for the Weekend.
 In the US it has entered the Hot Dance Airplay Chart and the Billboard Dance Chart.
 Ola also received attention from popular blogger Perez Hilton, who called the song "sweet sweet europop deliciousness".

-In 2011 Ola Svensson / Oliniho Records signed contracts with several countries, including 3BEAT in England, David Gresham Records in South Africa, and Ultra Records in the United States.
+In 2011, Ola Svensson / Oliniho Records signed contracts with several countries, including 3BEAT in England, David Gresham Records in South Africa, and Ultra Records in the United States.